wp-plugins/pta-volunteer-sign-up-sheets/readme.txt

 **How do I display the signup sheets?**

 Use the shortcode [pta_sign_up_sheet] to display the sign-up sheets on a page.
 There are also shortcode arguments for id (specific sheet id), date (specific date), and list_title (change the title of the main list of signup sheets).
-To make generating shortcodes with arguments easier, download the free PTA Zilla Shortcodes plugin extension from: https://stephensherrardplugins.com
+To make generating shortcodes with arguments easier, download the free PTA Shortcodes plugin extension from: https://stephensherrardplugins.com

+**Can signup sheets be assigned to and displayed by groups or categories?**

+This was not something we needed for our own school PTA web site, so that wasn't part of the original plugin.
+However, since several people have asked about incorporating BuddyPress Groups in some way, I have created an extension to allow sheets to be assigned to groups.
+Groups can be created manually, or, if you are using BuddyPress, you can choose to import as many of the BuddyPress groups as you want.
+This is a paid extension that can be found at: https://stephensherrardplugins.com

 == Screenshots ==